MC1025215 – (Updated) Microsoft SharePoint: Use SharePoint quick steps to automate common tasks and workflows (archived)

 Increased Support Requests

-The lack of preparation for the new quick steps feature may lead to an increase in support requests as users seek assistance in understanding and utilizing the new functionality.
+The lack of preparation may lead to an increase in support requests as users struggle to adapt to the new feature, overwhelming IT support teams.

 - references: https://support.microsoft.com/office/create-a-quick-step-for-your-list-or-library-b37c2c7f-2ae1-49f9-b4b0-a8d501f5f99e